AutoIDM/autoidm-tap-bamboohr/README.md

 ## Getting Started

-- [ ] As a first step, you will want to scan the entire project for the text "`TODO:`" and complete any recommended steps.
+- [ X ] As a first step, you will want to scan the entire project for the text "`TODO:`" and complete any recommended steps.
-- [ ] `TODO:` Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project:
+- [ X ] `TODO:` Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project:

     ```bash
     pipx install poetry